lambdaclass/concrete/ROADMAP.md

     stdlib/package-boundary helpers, not general metaprogramming.
 23. Add command-line parser helpers in proposed `std.cli`: flags, positional arguments, usage text, typed parse errors, no ambient environment access except through `std.args`, and examples that keep authority visible.
+This is for user programs.
+The `concrete` compiler's own command taxonomy and help behavior are Phase 6E, and `std.cli` should learn from that surface without coupling to compiler internals.
 24. Add simple logging/diagnostic output APIs in proposed `std.log`: levels, writers, formatting integration, capability requirements, and policy for release builds.
 Keep